 "The aircraft industry has to spend several million euros a year on repairs caused by this type of damage.
 We at Flugilo believe that we can reduce these costs significantly with our sensors," explains Andrew Moakes, co-founder of Flugilo.

 Until now, it has been very costly to move an airplane.
 Ground personnel walk under the wings and along the stern, directing the tug driver into the parking position.
 Parking can take up to 60 minutes, involving high personnel costs and risk for human error caused collosions.
 This process is exactly what Alex and Andrew want to change with their start-up Flugilo.
-The sensors attach to the wings using suction cups.
 Similar to the parking aid of a car, the device shows whether the aircraft is too close to an object.
 The idea is that a set of sensors will pay for themselves within a year, representing a major saving compared to the previous repair and personnel costs.

 The idea of the students has already gained some attention.
 At the Uni-Pitch, a joint event of Hamburg's universities for startups, they reached the final round.
 They have tested their first iteration with an industry partner, gaining positive feedback and valuable lessons.
 To further develop their prototype, Alex and Andrew are looking for investors.